 Ever find yourself bemused or hurt because you thought you had a trusted person or group figured out—whether because of promises or agreements made, favors done, works consumed, actions witnessed, or how “way back” you go—only to be completely caught off guard?
 Outfoxed?

-Truth is, human behavior should never surprise you.
-Whether it's a seemingly level-headed celebrity suddenly committing suicide, or actions of followers or fellow leaders and colleagues, failure to study human nature exposes the naïve to well-executed tactics and subterfuge, with lasting consequences.
+Whether it's a seemingly level-headed celebrity suddenly committing suicide, or actions of followers or fellow leaders and colleagues, failure to study human nature exposes the naïve to well-executed tactics and subterfuge, often with lasting consequences.

 There's never been a better time to upgrade your leadership IQ by studying both conventional and unconventional leadership, and conventional and unconventional strategy execution, — which I've argued is the ultimate IQ.
 For without that, leaders who are unable or unwilling to adapt are doomed to fail.
 Indeed those who doubted me in the waning years of the Obama Presidency until most recently, the Trump-Kim (Singapore) Summit, now get it.
 These are radical times.
 And:Whatever your lofty ideals, a certain mindset is required for survival.
 From leadership and business to geopolitics and China's long game or Boxing (click above), to Putin's Game of Death and successful de facto annexation of the United States.
 And it is ignorance of that mindset plus the laws shared here that guarantees inevitable painful failure, — with recovery, tragically for many, often impossible.